 Ans: I created a categorical variable representing LDL level cut at the points described by the Mayo Clinic: LDL <70, 70-99, 100-129, 130-159, 160-189, and >=190 mg/dl.
 I performed cox proportional hazards regression analysis on these groups of subjects, with robust methods, excluding those subjects without LDL measurements.
 The subjects were first analyzed by kaplan meier methods, examining observation time and death versus censoring.
 LDL level was then used as a categorical predictor, assessing the instantaneous hazard of death throughout the observation time, each in reference to the LDL<70 group.
 Statistical inference on the difference in probabilities of death was based on the Wald statistic computed from the regression slope parameter and its standard error as estimated using the Huber-White sandwich estimator, with two-sided p value and 95% confidence interval computed using the approximate normal distribution for linear regression parameter estimates.
 These results were then analyzed by chi2 methods to determine significance of the overall model.

 725 subjects were observed, as 10 patients without LDL values were excluded.
 See table above for proportions alive at two years and for CIs.
 The proportion alive at five years in each category of LDL was 0.590 in those with LDL<70, 0.832 in those with LDL 70-99, 0.811 in those with LDL 100-129, 0.871 in those with LDL 130-159, 0.879 in those with LDL 160-189, and 0.833 in those with LDL>190.
-Testing the significance of the overall model produced a chi2 p value of 0.0191, suggesting the overall model is significant, and there is an association with LDL level and death.
+Testing the significance of the overall model produced a chi2 p value of 0.0191, suggesting the overall model is significant, and there is an association between LDL level and death.

 Provide an interpretation for each parameter in your regression model, including the intercept.